ninocrudele/Aziverso/README.md

 # Aziverso
-This is the official gti repo of Aziverso.
+This is the official GitHub repo of Aziverso.

 Aziverso is a multiverse add-in for Microsoft Office able to offer many features to speed up the Azure professional work, it is free to use and supported by the community.
 Aziverso has been developed by Nino Crudele, he is 12 years Microsoft Azure MVP and he daily supports a large number of companies in Microsoft Azure.